-Third-party apps, such as MotorMouth, GasBuddy, myNRMA, the RACQ, Fuel Map Australia and ServoTrack generally rely on a mix of data sources including users, retailers and private companies.
-Some list individual retailers or offer an average across a city or region, and the frequency with which they're updated varies, so it's worth checking a few to see what works for you.
+Third-party apps, such as MotorMouth, GasBuddy, myNRMA, the RACQ Fair Fuel, Fuel Map Australia, Petrol Spy Australia and ServoTrack generally rely on a mix of data sources from users, retailers and private companies.
+Some list individual retailers or offer an average across a city or region.
+The frequency with which they're updated can vary, so it's worth checking a few to see what works for you.

-Many apps include useful options like trip planning, favourites, price tracking, trends, and notifications, and they're all free and easy to use.
-We looked at a number of them in our "best apps for finding cheap fuel" test.
+Many apps are easy to use and include useful options like trip planning, favourites, price tracking, trends, and notifications.
+We looked at a number of them in our best apps for finding cheap fuel test.

 There are a number of free apps available for Android and iOS devices.

-The best way to use a fuel price app is to plot your journey and look for the cheapest fuel on your route; some apps will do this for you.
+The best way to use a fuel price app is to plot your journey and look for the cheapest fuel on your route.; sSome apps will do this for you.

 But if you have to go out of your way, is it worth the extra fuel you'll use in the pursuit of cheaper fuel?
 Well, it's all in the maths.